abdulwaheed76/practices/README.md

 ##### Frontend example of PR 2
 1. All css styling
-1. implementation of everything.
-E.g but not limited to functions, components, ajax calls, alerts, etc
+1. Implementation of everything.
+E.g but not limited to functions, components, ajax calls, alerts, etc. If PR 1 was made correctly, there should be no need to create any new functions/classes/items in PR 2.
+Just implementation would be needed.

+##### Backend example of PR 2
+1. Implementation of everything.
+If PR 1 was made correctly, there should be no need to create any new functions/classes/items in PR 2.
+Just implementation would be needed.

 #### PR part 3
 This would be **final PR** and will also make sure that other parts of **application work in harmony** with the current task.
 If integration tests and/or automation tests are enforced in the project, this PR should have those too).